legowerewolf/AO3fetch/readme.md

 ## Notes for AO3 Maintainers

-- This crawler uses the user-agent string `AO3Fetch/[commit] (+https://github.com/legowerewolf/AO3fetch)`.
+- This tool uses the user-agent string `AO3Fetch/[commit] (+https://github.com/legowerewolf/AO3fetch)`.
-- The crawler enforces a maximum request rate of 1 request per 10 seconds.
+- There is an enforced maximum request rate of 1 request per 10 seconds.
-- It will obey `Retry-After` headers if they are set in the response.
+- `Retry-After` headers are obeyed.